-Thanks to the Amazon Advertising data, it’s quite straightforward to determine which search terms drag your ad campaign down.
+Thanks to the Amazon Advertising data, it’s pretty straightforward to determine which search terms drag your ad campaign down.
 There are three things to look for to find negative keywords and prevent costly mistakes.

 Low CTR Non-Converters

-When you’re simply not getting enough traffic coming to your site and low conversion rates don’t seem to be on the horizon, your next thought is to figure out what you can do differently.
+When you’re simply not getting enough traffic coming to your site, and low conversion rates don’t seem to be on the horizon, your next thought is to figure out what you can do differently.
 That’s where the search for low CTR non-converting keywords comes in.
 These are the keywords that aren’t helping you drive sales: the absence of clicks is indicative of ad irrelevancy.

 Note: finding the most effective keywords or phrases is a long-standing problem in digital marketing.
 There are many theories and models to predict the effectiveness of keywords, but they don’t always work when real brands are involved.
-When selecting keywords, companies should be aware of how difficult or complex searches will be, how many conversions they’ll need to make, and the difficulty they’ll experience in targeting the audience they want.
+So when selecting keywords, companies should be aware of how difficult or complex searches will be, how many conversions they’ll need to make, and the difficulty they’ll experience in targeting the audience they want.

 How to Add Negative Keywords in Your Amazon Seller Central

 Let’s overview the process of adding negative keywords on Amazon in your Seller Central.